-Italian Word of the Day: Brindisi
+Italian Word of the Day: Grecale

 Expand your Italian vocabulary daily - Powered by ItalianChat, where you'll master real-world Italian conversations in just 10 minutes a day.